 Building a Resilient Cybersecurity Architecture in the Remote Worker Era

-“Shelter in place” orders brought on a new set of challenges and lessons learned for IT teams.
-As we move forward, let’s make sure we’re not taking shortcuts and are making informed decisions to be better equipped for business continuity, should the need arise again.
+Restrictions to contain COVID-19 brought on a new set of challenges and lessons learned for IT teams.
+As we move forward, let’s make sure we’re not taking shortcuts and are making informed decisions to be better equipped for business continuity and resilience.

 “Out of adversity comes opportunity.” - Benjamin Franklin

 COVID-19 has been a force to be reckoned with.
 That’s not just because of the number of people infected, the lack of treatment available or the cost to the global economy, but also because COVID-19 has compelled us to challenge “normal."

 For many enterprises, business continuity planning mostly entailed simulations of a few sites, WAN links or a couple of data centers going down.
 Unfortunately, most enterprises were not ready to deal with something on the scale of COVID-19.
 We’d be kidding ourselves if we believe there won’t be another situation where we’re pushed outside of our comfort zone.

 The need for speed

 Agility is an urgent imperative, not a nice-to-have.
 Situations such as this prove so.
 Unfortunately, this is not how we designed our infrastructure and networks.
 We made big investments in iron stacks that sat in our data centers for half a dozen years.

 User experience is crucial